Define substance use disorders.

 People often begin using alcohol or drugs because they believe it will make them feel better.
 Those who are physically dependent on alcohol or drugs use them to avoid withdrawal.
 Others with underlying disorders such as chronic pain, schizophrenia, and posttraumatic stress disorder may use substances to cope with the symptoms of these conditions.4 Clarifying the nature and consequences of use for each patient and then diagnosing substance use disorders will guide clinicians’ prevention and treatment efforts.

 Limited use of alcohol is associated with health benefits such as decreased risk of heart disease.
-However, recommending alcohol for its potential health benefits is controversial because it is very difficult to determine whether the potential ...
+However, recommending alcohol for its potential health benefits is controversial because it is very difficult to determine ...